EJH2/cp_ws-example/README.md

 ### Using
 * Start both the django and celery servers
-* For http example, go to /http
-* For websocket example, go to /ws
+* Go to index page to view various optional tests